microsoft/X-Decoder/README.md

 * **[2022.12.21]** We release open-vocabulary segmentation benchmark.

 ## :notes: Introduction

-X-Decoder is a generalized decoding model that can predict **pixel-level segmentation** and **language tokens** seamlessly.
+X-Decoder is a generalized decoding model that can generate **pixel-level segmentation** and **token-level texts** seamlessly.

 **It achieves:**

 * SoTA results on open-vocabulary segmentation and referring segmentation on eight datasets;
-* Better or competitive finetuned performance to generalist and specialist models on SEG and VL tasks;
+* Better or competitive finetuned performance to generalist and specialist models on Seg and VL tasks;
 * Flexibility for efficient finetuning and novel task composition.

 **It supports:**